uviclibraries/rstudio/ggplot2-data.md

 ------------------------------------------------------------------------

-## 2. Creating Plots and Charts in ggplot2
+## 2. Creating plots and charts in ggplot2

 Here is some information about creating and formatting plots, common to all types we will look at in this activity.
 Don’t do anything yet!